-- If your pen and blade holder have the exact same diameter, then refer to Section 12.07.1 for instructions on doing a draw and cut.
-If, more likely, your pen is a different diameter than your blade holder, then refer to Section 12.07.2 on how to do a draw and cut with corrected alignment.
+- If you do not own the Pen Tool or you wish to use a pen which does not fit into the holder, then refer to the Section 12.07.2 for instructions on how to draw and cut with perfect alignment.
 But first, continue reading the remainder of this section for tips on drawing. - If you wish to fill in a drawn shape, refer back to Section 10.09 which covers how to add a Line Fill pattern to a shape.
 Here are some suggestions on settings to use in the Line Fill window:

 🖉 Line Fill ×

-Line Spacing: 0.030 in • Angle: 45 ×
+Line Spacing: 0.030 in Angle: 45

-Cross Hatch: 1 ×
+Cross Hatch: 1

 Alternate line direction

 Keep original outline

-Preview Auto Preview Cancel ОК
+Preview Auto Preview Cancel OK

-- To fully color in a shape, measure the width of the pen stroke and then use a slightly smaller width in the Line Fill window.
+To fully color in a shape, measure the width of the pen stroke and then use a slightly smaller width in the Line Fill window.
 For example, a Sharpie Fine Point pen is ~ 1 mm or 0.04" thick.
-So, for the Line Spacing setting, use 0.9 mm or 0.03". - Adding a Cross Hatch will insure a more complete fill, although it will add to the time it takes to color in the shape. - Checking the option for Keep original outline will better define the shape.
-Although, in some cases, you might want to outine the shape in a different color, thus you would leave this unchecked and have the outline repeated on a different layer with a different pen color assigned. - Do not have the pen positioned too low in the blade holder seat or the tip of the pen could drag across the paper when moving from one shape to the next.
-Thus, use the same 20 Post It note method as with the blade holder. - Make sure your shapes will not be drawn where any of the pinch wheels travel over the material.
-Otherwise, the ink or glue could smear. - The Sakura Quickie glue pens work well in the Zing Orbit.
-They will fit directly into the blade holder seat. - Open path fonts work well for drawing as they provide single drawn lines and curves versus an outline form that usually then requires a fill.
+So, for the Line Spacing setting, use 0.9 mm or 0.03".

+- Adding a Cross Hatch will insure a more complete fill, although it will add to the time it takes to color the shape. - Checking the option for Keep original outline will better define the shape.
+Although, in some cases, you might want to outine the shape in a different color, thus you would leave this unchecked and have the outline repeated on a different layer with a different pen color assigned. - Do not have the pen positioned too low in the blade holder seat or the tip of the pen could drag across the paper when moving from one shape to the next. - Make sure your shapes will not be drawn where any of the pinch wheels travel over the material.
+Otherwise, the ink or glue could smear.
+Thus, arrange the pinch wheels or the material on the mat so that this won't be an issue. - The Sakura Quickie glue pens work well in the Maxx Air.
+They will fit into the Maxx Pen Holder, as well as directly into the blade holder seat (if alignment with cutting isn't needed). - The open path fonts available in SCAL should work well for drawing as they provide single drawn lines and curves versus an outline form that usually then require a fill.
 Refer to Section 6.11.

-12.01.1 Draw and Cut: When the Pen and Blade Holder Are Aligned
+12.07.1 Draw and Cut: Using the Maxx Pen Tool